On the shape of an axisymmetric meniscus rising from a static liquid pool: Performance of Power Series and Matched Asymptotic solutions

-In the case of small Bond numbers, one may choose to use the value of $a_0$, the height of the liquid meniscus at the wall, from the method of matched asymptotic solutions~\cite{Lo}, shown in~(\ref{eq:FirstH0}) and~(\ref{eq:SecondH0}), and use the convergent series solution~(\ref{eq:CovSeriesSolu}) to generate the full shape of the interface.
-The accuracy of the matched asymptotic solution might be improved by considering a third order match, but as is evident from the work of Lo~\cite{Lo}, the generation of higher order matches is arduous.
+In the case of small Bond numbers where Lo's solution has sufficient accuracy, one could choose to use the value of $a_0$, the height of the liquid meniscus at the wall, from the method of matched asymptotic solutions~\citep{Lo}, shown in~(\ref{eq:FirstH0}) and~(\ref{eq:SecondH0}), and use the convergent series solution~(\ref{eq:ConvPowerSeries_ODETransformed_prefactor}) to generate the full shape of the interface.
+The accuracy of the matched asymptotic solution might be improved by considering a third order match, but as is evident from the work of~\cite{Lo}, the generation of higher order matches is arduous.
 Additionally, asymptotic series are subject to optimal truncation errors, so there is a limit to the improvement that may be achieved by adding such corrections.
-By contrast, the power series approach yields a relatively simple recursion that can be used for solutions of desired accuracy by adding more series terms.
-That said, numerical round-off errors, discussed in section~\ref{sec:ConvergentResults}, do impose a practical barrier on the number of series terms that can be used--- and thus the accuracy of the approach is limited in this way (see~\cite{Boyd1999} for another example related to such numerical barriers).
+By contrast, the power series approach yields a relatively simple recursion that can be used for solutions of desired accuracy by simply including additional terms in the series.